 It's been great hearing from you, Lindsey, and thank you for sharing your valuable knowledge in storytelling.

-Best wishes in your future endeavours from the Open Novella Team!
+Best wishes for your future endeavours from Coffee Community!

 Our goal is to bring you many more exclusive interviews with people who aren't just Wattpad Stars or Staff, but also some pretty awesome authors.